sandsmark/borderlands3-save-editor/README.md

 NB: I don't run windows nor do I have a windows machine to test on, but when I set up appveyor I tested it in Wine (on Linux) and it worked.

+## Functionality

+I. e. what it can edit.
+And will probably break.

+ - Name
+ - Level
+ - Experience points
+ - Edit items/weapons in the inventory, also tries to validate your changes (can't create new from scratch yet though)
+ - Amount of ammo, SDUs, eridium and money
+ - View active missions and progress (have everything for editing, but can't be bothered to do the last 5% of the work)
+ - UUID (not very interesting, but we can generate valid ones)
+ - Save slot ID (not very interesting either)

 ## Credits